Why Korean Parents Live in Their Cars for Their Children’s Education

 After the Korean War, South Korea was one of the poorest countries in the world.

-For the generation that rebuilt the country, education was the fastest — and sometimes only — path to stability.
+For the generation that rebuilt the country, education was the fastest — and sometimes the only — path to stability.

 A good school meant a good university.